 Okay, now I’m done.”

-After this weekend, I’ll publish a post on the fights as well as a guest post from Katy on her experience of it all.
+After this weekend, I’ll publish a post on the fights.
 I’ll also publish the second part of this post, in which I will talk in more detail about how valuable it is to train with other women.
 In the meantime, we’ll be prepping to fight!

 Here are some photos of Katy and I training together.